Lab 12: Smaller/Bigger Sort

 • The Comparable interface requires the compareTo() method to be implemented.
 This method specifies how to compare two objects.

-Note: in the examples below are just examples, the order of the elements in the sublist does not need to match what is shown in these examples.
+Note: The examples below are just examples, the order of the elements in the sublist does not need to match what is shown in these examples.

 smallerBigger()